My Plantiful Cooking

 Ingredients needed like tofu, garlic, bay leaves, black peppercorn, and seasonings.

-• Sugar - I am using coconut sugar here, but you can use other sugars like cane or brown sugar.
+• Sugar - I am using coconut sugar here, but any type of sugar will work.

 Save this recipe!